Anti-Semitism claims hound U.K.'s Labour party despite rising popularity

 Related: U.K. Election 2017: Socialist Jeremy Corbyn Throws British Politics Into Chaos

 Steve is not alone.
-A poll conducted just before the election by polling company Survation and The Jewish Chronicle newspaper found that Labour held the backing of only 13 percent of British Jews.
-During this time, the party has come under criticism for its leader's past ties with anti-Israel groups, and what they say is light discipline of members who have made anti-Semitic comments.
+A survey conducted just before the election by polling company Survation and The Jewish Chronicle newspaper found that Labour held the backing of only 13 percent of British Jews.
+In recent years, the party has come under criticism for its leader's past ties with anti-Israel groups, and what they say is light discipline of members who have made anti-Semitic comments.

 Corbyn’s office didn’t respond to requests for a comment for this article.